ontio/documentation/pro-website-docs/docs-en/ddxf/get_started.md

         ipfs cat /ipfs/QmS4ustL54uo8FzR9455qaxZwuMiUhyvMcX9Ba8nUH4uVv/readme
 ```

 The hash after `peer identity` is your node’s ID and will be different from the one shown in the above output.
 Other nodes on the network use it to find and connect to you.
-You can run ipfs id at any time to get it again if you need it.
+You can run `ipfs id` at any time to get it again if you need it.

 ### 3.4.
 Create your Private IPFS Network (optional)

 The IPFS bootstrap list is a list of peers with which the IPFS daemon learns about other peers on the network.
 IPFS comes with a default list of trusted peers, but you are free to modify the list to suit your needs.
 One popular use for a custom bootstrap list is to create a personal IPFS network.
-You can get you IPFS bootstrap list by `bootstrap` command.
+You can get your IPFS bootstrap list using the `bootstrap` command.

 ```shell
 PS C:\Users> ipfs bootstrap